Awesome But Impractical: Film

 - In Operation Lovebirds, Frede's pistol can fire both forwards and backwards.
 However, he has a difficult time telling which setting is which.

 - In Sergeant Bilko's Hover Tank, a tank that goes anywhere a hovercraft can, but one shot from its cannon causes it to recoil wildly.

 - The war rhino in 300 is certainly quite impressive, but it gets killed by a well thrown spear before it even has a chance to reach the Spartan front line.
 Furthermore the war elephants, which the Spartans manage to push off the cliff. note

-- Into The Storm.
+- Into the Storm (2009).
 The idea of turning ships into icebergs to disguise them sounds brillant at first, but then...

 Ismay: Icebergs travelling in formation, sir?
 At a steady eight knots?Winston: We'd have to work on the details..Ismay: ...And with smoke coming out of a funnel?

 - Averted by James Bond in Skyfall in the final battle sequence.
 Yes, his father's hunting rifle is obscenely powerful, and an Ancestral Weapon besides, but come a gunfight with armed mercs with modern assault rifles, Bond fires it twice, kills two goons, and uses one of their guns for the rest of the sequence.